sametcodes/randomsplash/README.md

 ### randomsplash

 When you get bored your KDE Plasma wallpaper, run it.
 It will set a [random unsplash image](https://source.unsplash.com/) as wallpaper.
-If you want to use a specific user's picture from unsplash, you can give the username as parameter.
+If you want to use a specific user's photos from unsplash, you can give the username as parameter.

 ### installing